I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdf_io_queue_idle.md

 For more information about I/O queue states, see <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_io_queue_state.md">WDF_IO_QUEUE_STATE</a>.

-The following code example is a routine that returns <b>TRUE</b> if a specified I/O queue is idle.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |